Solskjaer responds as Pogba is pictured with Real Madrid boss Zidane in Dubai | Goal.com

 A win over Liverpool at Old Trafford this weekend could significantly lift the mood at the club, but Pogba may not be the only key performer forced to watch on from the sidelines.

-United will, however, welcome back summer signing Aaron Wan-Bissaka, who has made a full recovery from an illness which saw him miss the trip to Newcastle.
+United are, however, likely to welcome back summer signing Aaron Wan-Bissaka, who has made a full recovery from an illness which saw him miss the trip to Newcastle.

-After their encounter with Liverpool, the Red Devils will switch their attention back to the Europa League, with a tough away fixture against Partizan Belgrade to take in next Thursday.
+After their encounter with Liverpool, the Red Devils will switch their attention back to the Europa League, with a tough away fixture against Partizan Belgrade on the horizon next Thursday.